Samizo-AITL/vi-control-asic-sky130/docs/00_overview.md

 - **EDA Flow**: OpenLane
 - **Design Style**: Digital-only, single clock
 - **Language**: Verilog HDL
-- **Arithmetic**: Fixed-point (Q-format)
+- **Arithmetic**: Fixed-point

-All RTL and flows are compatible with the open-source SKY130 PDK.
+All designs in this repository are compatible with the open-source SKY130 PDK.

 ---

-## 📚 Documentation Roadmap
+## 📚 Documentation Structure

-The documentation progresses in the following order:
+The documentation is organized as follows:

 1. **Overview**
-   System concept and motivation (this chapter)
+   System concept and architecture

 2. **Control Model**
-   Discrete-time PID equations using V–I feedback
+   Discrete-time PID control using V–I feedback

 3. **Fixed-Point Design**
-   Scaling, Q-format selection, saturation
+   Q-format selection, scaling, saturation

 4. **RTL PID Core**
-   Verilog implementation of the control law
+   Cycle-accurate Verilog implementation

 5. **FSM & PWM**
-   Supervision, safety logic, pulse generation
+   Supervision, safety, and pulse generation

 6. **OpenLane Flow**
    RTL → GDS implementation and layout analysis

 Each chapter builds directly on the previous one.
-Skipping ahead is discouraged.

 ---